nodiscc/xsrv/roles/postgresql/README.md

 ### Metrics

-To install and run [pgmetrics](https://pgmetrics.io/) agains the installed PostgreSQL instance, pass the `utils-pgmetrics` tag to ansible-playbook:
+To install and run [pgmetrics](https://pgmetrics.io/) against the installed PostgreSQL instance, pass the `utils-pgmetrics` tag to ansible-playbook:

 ```bash
 # using xsrv